 Best Travel Itineraries for Backpacking Italy

-Below is a list of four travel itineraries for backpacking Italy.
+Below is a list of four travel itineraries for backpacking in Italy.
 They cover the regions of Central Italy, Northern Italy, The South, and Sardinia.
 They vary from one to three weeks in length and cover the majority of the top things to do in Italy.
-Whatever you fancy your Italian itinerary to be, the itinerary section is here to give you a few attainable routes!

-Backpacking Italy 14-Day Itinerary – Central Italy
+Backpacking Italy: 14-Day Itinerary – Central Italy

 backpacking italy 14 day itinerary